zoldur/Astrum/README.md

 systemctl status $ASTRUM_USER #To check the service is running.
 systemctl start $ASTRUM_USER #To start AstrumD service.
 systemctl stop $ASTRUM_USER #To stop AstrumD service.
-systemctl is-enabled $ASTRUM_USER #To check whetethe AstrumD service is enabled on boot or not.
+systemctl is-enabled $ASTRUM_USER #To check whetether AstrumD service is enabled on boot or not.
 ```

 ***